jbx-protocol/juice-docs/docs/user/project.md

 If you try to edit your rules in the middle of a locked cycle, the edits get *queued* for the next cycle.
 In other words: instead of going into effect immediately, they go into effect when your next cycle starts.
 If your don't queue a new cycle, Juicebox copies your current rules over.

 *How to choose:* If you **need** the flexibility, you can use unlocked cycles — otherwise, locked cycles are the better option for building confidence with your supporters.
+If you've never used Juicebox before, we suggest you keep unlocked cycles for flexibility in case you made a mistake and want to make changes, unless you really know what you're doing.

 #### Payouts